SimonDiff/devs-cv-typography-guidelines/README.md

 ![Positive example of left-aligned text](assets/images/Left_Align_DO.png) *Left-alignment is the natural course for western readers*

-I'm sure you’re having none of these issues while reading your own centered content because you know it intimately, you’ve written it, you’ve read it 100 times.
-Here’s a shocker: you’re not really reading.
-Your brain is just filling in the gaps while your eyes bounce around (which is why proofreaders and writers are separate entities).

 This x-axis principle is good for almost everything, and that’s why you should:
 ## Same stuff, same x
 This generalization of the left-alignment principle starts with an exception: **your contact info**.
 Those are short strings that would leave a whole lot of emptiness if stacked vertically.
 You definitely _can_ horizontally align them in a two-column layout, but you’re otherwise excused.